Ruibin-Liu/MolDF/docs/index.rst

 Welcome to pdbx2df's documentation!
 ===================================

-**pdbx2df** reads biology structure files like `PDB`_, `PDBx/mmCIF`_, and `MOL2`_ into
-dictionaries of `Pandas DataFrame`_ s.
+**pdbx2df** reads structure files like `PDB`_, `PDBx/mmCIF`_, and `MOL2`_ used in biology and chemistry into dictionaries of `Pandas DataFrame`_ s.
 With such a data structure, relatively loosely coupled data are separated into different ``DataFrame`` objects but are still linked to each other in the same `Python dict`_.
 For the ``DataFrame`` objects, cheminformatians, bioinformaticans, and machine learning researchers should feel very comfortable to work with.
-It's easy to visualize, group, filter, manipulate, and export to other formats.
-Moreover, most machine learning frameworks support ``DataFrame`` s as inputs.
+It's easy to inspect, visualize, group, filter, manipulate, and export to other portable formats.
+Moreover, most machine learning frameworks support ``DataFrame`` s as inputs directly.
 This library makes it easy, intuitive, and fast to read those files into ``DataFrame`` s.

-The PDBx/mmCIF format is the easiest to parse as a dict of ``DataFrame`` in that we can just use the provided category names as dict keys and provided attribute names as column names in the ``DataFrame``.
+The PDBx/mmCIF format is the easiest to parse into a dict of ``DataFrame`` in that we can just use the provided category names as dict keys and the provided attribute names as column names in the ``DataFrame``.
+Indeed, many mmCIF parsers just parse them into dicts.

-The MOL2 format is the also quite straightforward because different category of data are well separated by definition.
+The MOL2 format is also quite straightforward to parse because different category of data are well separated by definition.
 The category names and column names are also provided by the `Tripos`_ document.
-The minor difficulty comes from the fact that many categories have unstructured data.
+The minor difficulty comes from the fact that many categories have unstructured and/or optional data.

-The PDB format is harder to parse.
-Except for a few categories like ``SEQRES`` which are self constrained, many categories can be misleading if parsed into different ``DataFrame`` s.
+The PDB format is harder to parse compared to the other two.
+Except for a few categories like ``SEQRES`` which are self contained, many categories can be misleading if parsed into different ``DataFrame`` s.
 As such, I arbitrarily created some coarse-grained category names to group several categories together.
 As a result, the ``_atom_site`` category, mimicking the PDBx/mmCIF ``_atom_site`` category, is handy to work with for most use cases.